braintree/braintree_android/v5_MIGRATION_GUIDE.md

 ## Samsung Pay

-The Samsung Pay integration has been removed.
+The Samsung Pay integration is no longer supported.
 Please remove it from your app.